armi3/simon-task-eeg/README.md

 ...
 ```

-After placing the `pipeline_full.m` in the eeglab directory, run in Matlab's console:
+After placing the `pipeline_full.m` in the EEGLAB directory, run in Matlab's console:
 ```
 pipeline_full
 ```